 This will only work if you all participate.
 It’s hard, I warn you.
-You’ll come up with kinds of crappy excuses like how you need your phone in case the hotel blows up and you all need to fly back home, or that it’s imperative that you need google maps to tell me how to get to the end of the road and back again without stepping in dog muck.
+You’ll come up with kinds of crappy excuses like how you need your phone in case the hotel blows up, and you all need to fly back home or how it’s imperative that you can access google maps to tell you how to get to the end of the road and back again without stepping in dog muck.

 Just put your fingers in both ears and say lah lah lah.
 I found this mature approach works the best.

 So that’s it.
 That’s all I can think of for tips for travelling with kids.
-Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog.
-If you are still here you obviously enjoyed it!
-We have been there and done that and all I will say is I’ve erased it out of my memory forever.
-Toddlers and travelling was bloody hard work.
-Teenagers and travelling, on the other hand, is fabulous.
+Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog, but I’m guessing if you are still here, you obviously enjoyed it!
+We have travelled as a family for many years, please try it – it’s fabulous.

 Just don’t forget the extra battery pack, for God’s sake.